NetSecQuin/Quintessence/Git-Data/Resources/BeautifulSoup (Web Scraping) CheatSheet.md

 parent1 = price[0].parent.parent
 print(parent1)
 ```
-Additionally (I may need to move this section) instead of a parent, you can go through siblings.
+Additionally (I may need to move this section) instead of a parent, you can go through siblings or decendants.
 ```
 sibling1 = price[0].next_sibling)
+decendant = price[0].decendant)
 ```